 On August 31, 2006, CMSWS completed the storm sewer maps for all the Phase II jurisdictions in Mecklenburg County.
 These maps show the locations of inlets, outlets and receiving waters as well as identify the corresponding six-square mile drainage areas.
 As part of this mapping program, CMSWS also identified dry weather flows to the storm sewer system and initiated the measures necessary to eliminate pollution sources.
 The source of information for the development of these storm sewer maps was 2002 digital aerial photography (1 foot per pixel resolution .tif images, compressed 50:1 into .sid format) provided by Mecklenburg County Mapping/GIS Services.
 The aerial photography was loaded into Hewlett-Packard iPAQ handheld computers that were equipped with both ESRI Arc Pad 6.0.3 GIS software and Trimble GPS Correct.
 This mapping software package was configured to store important information relevant to the storm sewer system and the water quality conditions observed.
 A Trimble Pathfinder Pocket GPS unit was connected to the handheld computer in order to geo-reference all data collected.
 CMSWS staff conducted field inspections to locate all storm sewer system inlets, outlets and receiving streams using the aerial photos loaded into the handheld computer as a reference.
 Once located, a geo-referenced position for the inlets and outlets was determined using the Trimble GPS unit.
 Other field data was also collected during the inspections including the general condition of the storm drain, the name of the receiving stream and whether dry weather flow or other potential pollution problems were observed.
-If such problems were detected, the following additional information was collected:
+If such problems were detected, additional information was collected including estimated flow rate, odors, and coloration.
+All observed dry weather flows were sampled for fecal coliform bacteria, surfactants, fluoride, and oil and grease.
+Follow up field investigations were performed to identify and eliminate all pollution sources.
+All follow up activities were documented in a report maintained in CMSWS's computer database.
+Following the field inspections, the digital data was downloaded by CMSWS staff and stored in an ESRI shapefile format (with attributes).
+CMSWS staff post-processed the data to include the corresponding six-mile sub-basin identification number as an added attribute.
+After the inventory was completed, storm sewer system maps were created for use in the implementation of the IDDE Program.
+Staff conduct field investigations to identify dry weather flows to the storm sewer system during responses to citizen requests for service and various other inspection activities.
+The necessary follow up actions are performed to identify and eliminate pollution sources as described in Section 7.7.
+All data is maintained in a GIS database and is available in the Cityworks database for use by staff in the identification and elimination of discharges (see Figure 8).